Ouray County, Colorado: Politics

-In the first three elections that it participated in, from 1880 until 1888, Ouray County voted for Republican presidential candidates before voting for Populist James B. Weaver in 1892 and then voting for Democratic presidential candidates from 1896 to 1908.
-Then, from 1912 until 1944, Ouray County was a swing county that voted for the winner of each election from Woodrow Wilson's 1912 victory to Franklin Roosevelt's 1940 victory, however broke that streak when it voted for Thomas Dewey in 1944.
-Between 1944 and 2004, it transformed into a Republican stronghold, with Lyndon B. Johnson being the only Democrat to win the county in his 1964 landslide, with Republicans frequently getting 50-60% of the vote, even reaching more than 70% in Richard Nixon's and Ronald Reagan's 49 state landslides in 1972 and 1984.
-In fact, Nixon and Reagan are the only candidates in history to receive 70% of the vote in the county, and Reagan remains the last candidate in history to receive 70% of the votes there, and the second to last to receive over 60%, the last being George H. W. Bush in 1988.
+In the first three elections that it participated in, from 1880 until 1888, Ouray County voted for Republican presidential candidates, before voting for Populist James B. Weaver in 1892, and then for the Democrats from 1896 to 1908.
+Then, from 1912 until 1944, Ouray County was a swing county that voted for the winner of each election from Woodrow Wilson's 1912 victory to Franklin D. Roosevelt's 1940 victory; however, it broke that streak when it went for Thomas E. Dewey in 1944.
+Between 1944 and 2004, it transformed into a Republican stronghold, with Lyndon B. Johnson being the only Democrat to win the county in his 1964 landslide, with Republicans frequently getting 50-60% of the vote, even reaching more than 70% in Richard Nixon and Ronald Reagan's 49-state landslides in 1972 and 1984.
+In fact, Nixon and Reagan are the only candidates in history to receive 70% of the vote in the county, and Reagan remains the second-to-last candidate to even receive above 60% here, the last being George H. W. Bush in 1988.
 However, starting with Barack Obama's victory in 2008, Ouray County has transformed into a Democratic powerhouse, with Joe Biden winning it by almost 20 points in 2020.
-At 58.8%, Biden's vote share is the highest of any candidate since George H.W.
-Bush's 63.9% in 1988.
+The county shifted even further into the Democratic column in 2024.
+The Democratic victories in 2020 and subsequently 2024 were the strongest performances by Democratic candidates in the county since 1936.

 Recreation

-Ouray County, named Switzerland of America, is home to many parks and hiking trails.
-The Ridgway State Park is located due north of Ridgway on the Ridgway Reservoir and includes a marina and camping facilities as well as an extensive trail system.
+Ouray County is home to many parks and hiking trails.
+The Ridgway State Park is located due north of Ridgway on the Ridgway Reservoir and includes a marina and camping facilities, as well as an extensive trail system.
 Within and surrounding the county are the Uncompahgre National Forest, Mount Sneffels Wilderness, and the Uncompahgre Wilderness.
 Leading through the county is the Bear Creek National Recreation Trail.
 Well known for its view of the San Juan Mountains and Cimarron Range, scenic highways such as the Alpine Loop National Scenic Back Country Byway and San Juan Skyway National Scenic Byway exist.
 The Great Parks Bicycle Route and Western Express Bicycle Route also go through Ouray County.

-The Elks Lodge of Ouray County is only one of a very few surviving American locations for a bowling alley facility - a more famous one being Milwaukee, Wisconsin's Holler House - that uses exclusively human-operated pinsetting units to set the tenpins for bowling on its pair of vintage wood bowling lanes.
+The Elks Lodge in Ouray County is one of only a few surviving American locations for a bowling alley facility that uses exclusively human-operated pinsetting units to set the tenpins for bowling on its pair of vintage wood bowling lanes.